Maintenance Maintenance — Can You Swim During Your Period? Pool Safety & Hygiene Guide

 "Sharks in Pools" Myth

 Some worry about attracting "attention" even in pools.
 This stems from ocean swimming concerns and doesn't apply to residential pools.
-Chlorinated water actually masks scents completely.
+Chlorinated water disperses any trace fluid, and there's no shark risk in a residential pool anyway.

 "Tampons Don't Work in Water"